 Even more interesting, it is less than two hours driving away from Punta Cana and therefore can be called one of the closest waterfalls of this (touristy) area.
 However, once you have reached the trailhead it is quite a long time to hike which is why hardly anybody visits Salto de la Jalda.

 But why is Salto de la Jalda nearly unknown, despite its title as the highest waterfall in the Caribbean?
 To be honest, I am not quite sure.
 The only explanation I have is that it was just discovered a few years ago.
-I was there in the years 2016 and 2017 and even the local newspapers in the Dominican Republic where just publishing articles about it starting in 2015.
+I was there in the years 2016 and 2017 and even the local newspapers in the Dominican Republic where just publishing articles about it starting around 2013/2014.
 So it is indeed a completely new spot on the map and still absolutely untouched and nearly undiscovered.

 How to get to Salto de la Jalda?